Navjot36/ExamPractice-250318/Markdown.md

 -Rufus software

 ## Steps
-Download Winows 10 ISO from the [Microsoft website](https://www.microsoft.com/software-download/windows10).
+Download Windows 10 ISO from the [Microsoft website](https://www.microsoft.com/software-download/windows10).
 Download and Install rufus from [rufus.ie](https://rufus.ie/.)
 Insert the USB drive and open Rufus.
 Select your USB drive in the "Device" list.